core-wg/oscore/draft-ietf-core-object-security.md

 1. Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, present in the received message.
 For example, an If-Match Outer option is discarded, but an Uri-Host Outer option is not discarded.

 2. Decompress the COSE Object ({{compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
 If either the decompression or the COSE message fails to decode, or the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, then the server SHALL stop processing the request.
-If:

-   * either the decompression or the COSE message fails to decode, the server MAY respond with a 4.02 Bad Option error message.
+   * If either the decompression or the COSE message fails to decode, the server MAY respond with a 4.02 Bad Option error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload SHOULD contain the string "Failed to decode COSE".

-   * the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, the server MAY respond with a 4.01 Unauthorized error message.
+   * If the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, the server MAY respond with a 4.01 Unauthorized error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload SHOULD contain the string "Security context not found".

 3. Verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.